M-a-n-t-i-s/Planetarii/README.md

 ## Launch:
-Open cmd in current project folder.
+Open cmd.

 In cmd to write:

+cd < path to folder project >

 docker-compose up

 ## Stop:
-Open cmd in current project folder.
+Open cmd.

 In cmd to write:

+cd < path to folder project >

 docker-compose stop